 To simplify the API surface, both builder and factory paradigms are used.
 Users create a SwerveDrivetrain by first defining the global drivetrain characteristics and then each module characteristics.

 Defining Drivetrain Characteristics

 Drivetrain, in this instance, refers to the SwerveDrivetrainConstants class (Java).
 This class defines characteristics that are not module specific.
-Mandatory parameters include .withPigeon2Id().
+Mandatory parameters include withCAN-busName() and withPigeon2Id().